j91321/MISP2memcached/README.md

 - network (misp-ip, misp-domain)
 - web (misp-url)

 If the `enabled` variable is set to `true` data will be queried in MISP and loaded into memcached.
-Expires sets the
+Expires sets the time in seconds when the key is removed from memcached. `0` sets the keys to never expire.
 ```yaml
 hash:
   enabled: true